SethHollandsworth/azure-cli-extensions/src/confcom/samples/certs/README.md

 The fragment can be seen in the Azure portal under the container repo's artifacts By going through the following steps:

 1. Go to the Azure portal
-2. Go to Azure Container Registry
+2. Go to the image's associated Azure Container Registry instance
 3. Go to the specific image's repository
 4. Click the tag of the image the fragment was attached to
 5. Click the `Referrers` tab